Scalable and Low-Latency Federated Learning with Cooperative Mobile Edge Networking: Convergence Analysis of CE-FedAvg

 \subsection{Comparison of Iteration Complexity}

-In the following, we analyze the iteration complexity of CE-FedAvg and compare it with those of some classic and state-of-the-art algorithms relevant to our setting.

-Firstly, we consider the extreme cases of CE-FedAvg and show that our analysis recovers the results of prior algorithms that can be treated as special cases of CE-FedAvg.
+In the following, we consider the extreme cases of CE-FedAvg and show that our analysis recovers the results of prior algorithms that can be treated as special cases of CE-FedAvg.

-\begin{itemize} \item \textbf{Comparison to H-SGD.} When the topology of edge serves is fully connected, the value of $\zeta$ is 0.
-Our convergence results reduces to the Hierarchical SGD (H-SGD) algorithm \cite{wang2022demystifying}.
+\begin{itemize} \item \textbf{Comparison to Hier-FAvg.} When the topology of edge backhaul is fully connected, the value of $\zeta$ becomes 0, and the model update rule of CE-FedAvg is essentially the same as that of Hier-FAvg.
+Therefore, our convergence result in Theorem~\ref{th:convergence} reduce to those of Hier-FAvg in \cite{wang2022demystifying}.
 Meanwhile, Theorem~\ref{th:convergence} shows that the fully connected network topology gives the fastest convergence speed in terms of iteration complexity among all the connected topologies because it has the smallest values of $\Omega_1$ and $\Omega_2$.
-However, as we will show empirically in the experiments, the running time performance of fully connected topology could be inferior than those of sparse topologies.

 \item \textbf{Comparison to FedAvg.} When $m=1$ and $q=1$, all devices communicate with a single edge server after $\tau$ local iterations and $\epsilon = 0$.
 In this case, the proposed CE-FedAvg algorithm reduces to FedAvg, and the iteration complexity of CE-FedAvg reduces to $O(\frac{1}{\eta T})+O(\frac{\eta\sigma^2}{n})+O(\eta^2\tau\sigma^2)+O(\eta^2\tau^2\epsilon_i^2)$.
 This coincides with the complexity of FedAvg given in \cite{yu2019linear}.